The Cleveland–Loretta Quagmire

 "The Cleveland–Loretta Quagmire" is the fifth episode of the fourth season of the American animated television series Family Guy.
+The episode aired on Fox on June 12, 2005.
 This episode marks the final appearance of Loretta, until the season 7 episode, "Love, Blactually".
 In the episode, Cleveland's wife Loretta cheats on him with Quagmire, due to Cleveland's "lack of passion" and "not being a real man".
 With Cleveland separating from Loretta, this episode lays much of the foundation for The Cleveland Show.
 The episode features guest performances from Jane Carr, Randy Crenshaw, Miriam Flynn, Denis Martell and Fred Tatasciore, as well as several recurring guest performers for the series.

 Plot

 Peter invites his friends on his fishing boat for a party at sea.
-While Quagmire is fishing, he catches a fish that lands in Loretta's breasts.
+While Quagmire is fishing, he catches a fish that lands between Loretta's breasts.
 She invites him to reach in and grab it, which after a moment of hesitation he does.
 While Quagmire's hand is between her breasts, Cleveland approaches and mentions the snacks Peter has supplied, serenely saying hello to Quagmire before walking away.

-When partaking in charades with his friends, Joe falls overboard and nearly drowns, but is saved and revived by CPR.
-The Griffins take a CPR class and Peter receives a card for it, but when he harasses a man in a harmless car crash under the pretenses of CPR, his card is revoked and he confides in his disappointment with Brian.

 Upon hearing Loretta scream at her house, Peter and Brian quickly check and see her having sex on the couch with another man which they do not realize is Quagmire, as they only see the back of his body with a tattoo of a phone number on his buttocks.
-They initially decide not to tell anyone about Loretta's adultery but do so after literally doing everything in the world, which makes Quagmire nervous and afraid that Cleveland would find out.
+They tell anyone they meet about Loretta's adultery, which makes Quagmire nervous and afraid that Cleveland may find out.
 Peter then tells Cleveland at the Drunken Clam what he and Brian saw in an obnoxious manner, but Cleveland seems indifferent.
-When he confronts Loretta about it, she angrily states it was because she needed passion and that he "wasn't acting like a real man".
+When he confronts Loretta about it, she angrily states it was because she needed passion and that he was not "acting like a real man".
 Cleveland apologizes for his actions, but Loretta sees him as pathetic for doing so and kicks him out of their house.
-As Cleveland is staying over at the Griffin house, Peter and Brian visit Quagmire for help on finding the man who slept with Loretta, but realize that it was him after seeing the same tattoo from before.
+As Cleveland stays over at the Griffin house, Peter and Brian visit Quagmire for help on finding the man who slept with Loretta, but realize that it was him after seeing the same tattoo from before.
 Despite the two telling Cleveland who it was exactly, he remains indifferent by the revelation.